 Our telephone trige system will remain in place.

-All patients requesting an appointment will be managed remotely (online, phone, video).
-Patients will be seen face to face only in exceptional circumstances.
+Patients requesting an appointment will be managed remotely (online, phone, video), and will be seen face to face if there is a clinical need to do so.
 Patients will continue to be seen by staff in full Personal protective Equipment (PPE).
 For further information please click here.